Henry J. Hendrix

 Henry J. Hendrix (born 1966) is a retired United States Navy captain.
 He has served as an American defense analyst, an official historian and curator of the Navy and an author.
 His written work has focused on the composition of the United States Navy force, the structure of the Navy, the role of the aircraft carrier in modern strategic environments and the structure of the carrier air wing.
 He also publicly supported U.S. President Donald Trump's plan to build a 350-ship Navy.

-Hendrix served as a senior military assistant to Andrew Marshall, and has been named as a possible candidate for the offices of Undersecretary of the Navy and director of the United States Department of Defense Office of Net Assessment.
+Hendrix served as a senior military assistant to Andrew Marshall.

 Education

 After Hendrix graduated from Purdue University in 1988 with a bachelor's degree in political science, he earned a master's degrees in national security affairs from the Naval Postgraduate School and history from Harvard University.
 He later earned a PhD in war studies from King's College.

 Naval career

 Hendrix joined the United States Navy in 1988 as a commissioned officer.
-A year later, he completed flight training to become a naval flight officer and was stationed with VP-10 (Patrol Squadron 10), which was deployed to the Mediterranean, Red Sea, North Atlantic, and Caribbean.
+A year later, he completed flight training to become a naval flight officer and was stationed with VP-10 (Patrol Squadron 10).
 In 1994, he joined the USS Theodore Roosevelt as a tactical action officer and was deployed to the Mediterranean and Persian Gulf.
-In 1997 Hendrix served as Fleet Training Officer for VP-30 (Patrol Squadron 30), where he supervised the Aircraft Improvement Program.
+In 1997 Hendrix served as Fleet Training Officer for VP-30 (Patrol Squadron 30).
 He then took command of Tactical Air Control Squadron 11 and was deployed again to the Gulf.

 As a staff officer, Hendrix worked on the Chief of Naval Operations executive panel on homeland defense, naval aviation, and naval missile defense.
 He also served as the Executive Secretary for the Irregular Warfare Quadrennial Defense Review at the Office of the Undersecretary of Defense for Policy.
 He worked as an assistant to Andrew Marshall in the Office of Net Assessment, advising on future developments in military technology, He was later named director of the Secretary of the Navy's advisory panel.

 At the time of his retirement in 2014, Hendrix was the director of the Naval History and Heritage Command and the official curator of the Navy, responsible for the Navy's museums, arts and artifact collections, document archives and for collecting U.S. Naval history worldwide.